 The Grants Review and Awards Committee

-As well as performing clinical duties, Dr. Arnold co-ordinates a research team of ophthalmologists, orthoptists and registered nurses that conducts numerous ongoing international and local clinical trials.
-Her main research focus is the development of new treatments for age-related macular degeneration (AMD), diabetic macular edema, and retinal vein occlusion.
-Indeed, Dr. Arnold was involved in the revolutionary work carried out in recent years to improve the diagnosis and management of AMD.
+As well as performing clinical duties, Dr Arnold coordinates a research team of ophthalmologists, orthoptists, and registered nurses that conducts numerous ongoing international and local clinical trials.
+Her main research focus is the development of new treatments for age-related macular degeneration (AMD), diabetic macular oedema (DMO), and retinal vein occlusion.
+Indeed, Dr Arnold was involved in the revolutionary work carried out in recent years to improve the diagnosis and management of AMD.

-Dr. Arnold has numerous publications and is a member of the Macula Society.
-In 2012 she became the Chair of the Grants Review and Awards Committee for the Bayer Global Ophthalmology Awards Program.
+Dr Arnold has numerous publications and is a member of the Macula Society.
+In 2012, she became the co-chair of the GRAC for Bayer's GOAP, alongside Professor Quan Dong Nguyen.

 Professor Francesco Bandello, MD, FEBO

 Professor Bandello is Full Professor and Chair at the Department of Ophthalmology at Vita-Salute San Raffaele University in Milan, Italy.
 Professor Bandello is a former President of EURETINA, Vice-President of Academia Ophthalmologica Europea, and a board member of EuroLam Retina.

 Professor Bandello is Co-editor of the European Journal of Ophthalmology and former board member of both the Club Jules Gonin and the Macula Society.
 He is a member of the executive board of the European School for Advanced Studies in Ophthalmology Foundation, the Academia Ophthalmologica Internationalis, and the Accademia Nazionale di Medicina.
 Professor Bandello has co-authored nine books and serves as a peer reviewer for grant applications for the National Eye Institute.
 He has authored or co-authored over 300 articles, and he served as the principal investigator in several multicentre clinical trials, mainly concerning retinal diseases.